IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

 - Read application and global properties which are supposed to be passed via `--packagingPropFiles` (Optionally)

 **Process the DBB Build report(s)**
-- Either reads DBB's BuildReport.json from the pipeline work directory or loops through the list of provided DBB Build reports (```--buildReportOrder``` or ```--buildReportOrderFile```).
+- Either read DBB's `BuildReport.json` from the pipeline work directory, or loop through the list of provided DBB Build reports (using the `--buildReportOrder` or `--buildReportOrderFile` option).
-- Parse and extract build output information of records of type *ExecuteRecord* and *CopyToPDSRecord* (requires at least DBB 1.0.8)
+- Parse and extract build output information for records of type *ExecuteRecord* and *CopyToPDSRecord* (requires at least DBB 1.0.8).
-- Parse and extract the build output information for deleted build outputs of type *Delete_Record* written to the BuildReport by zAppBuild leveraging the AnyTypeRecord API which got introced with IBM Dependency Based Build 1.1.3. (requires at least DBB 1.1.3)
+- Parse and extract the build output information for deleted build outputs of type *Delete_Record* written to the BuildReport by zAppBuild leveraging the AnyTypeRecord API that got introduced with IBM Dependency Based Build 1.1.3. (requires at least DBB 1.1.3)

-**Generates the UCD shiplist.xml file and invokes UCD packaging step**
+**Generate the UCD `shiplist.xml` file and invoke UCD packaging step**
-- Write the shiplist.xml to the build directory
+- Write `shiplist.xml` to the build directory:
-    - Optionally, adds links back to the ci pipeline build, the git pull request to UCD component version.
+    - Optionally, add links back to the continuous integration (CI) pipeline build, the Git pull request to UCD component version.
-    - Adds UCD artifact level properties for bind information captured in the zAppBuild framework through generic PropertyRecords for DBRM members, such as bind_collectionID,bind_packageOwner,bind_qualifier on the element level - see [generateDb2BindInfoRecord configuration in zAppBuild](https://github.com/IBM/dbb-zappbuild/blob/06ff114ee22b4e41a09aa0640ac75b7e56c70521/build-conf/build.properties#L79-L89) (Optional).
+    - Add UCD artifact level properties for bind information captured in the zAppBuild framework through generic PropertyRecords for DBRM members, such as bind_collectionID,bind_packageOwner,bind_qualifier on the element level - see [generateDb2BindInfoRecord configuration in zAppBuild](https://github.com/IBM/dbb-zappbuild/blob/06ff114ee22b4e41a09aa0640ac75b7e56c70521/build-conf/build.properties#L79-L89) (Optional).
-    - Adds UCD artifact level properties to trace changes back to the version control system (via git hashes) (Optional).
+    - Add UCD artifact level properties to trace changes back to the version control system (via Git hashes) (Optional).
-    - Adds source input information (and optionally links to the version control system) about the input files from the DBB Dependency Sets.
+    - Add source input information (and optionally links to the version control system) about the input files from the DBB Dependency Sets.
-- Invokes buztool.sh on USS with the generated shiplist file and passed cli options.
+- Invoke buztool.sh on USS with the generated shiplist file and passed command line interface (CLI) options.
 ## Invocation samples

 Example invocation (default):